“Let Him Get an Eagle on His Button”: Caesar Hall (1828-1896), African American Civil War Soldier from Hampton and Willimantic

 There is a monument to the 29th C.V.I. in New Haven, CT.

 At the end of October, 1864, Hall and the rest of the 29th saw their first combat at the Battle of Fair Oaks.
 Acting as the skirmish line for their Division, the Regiment suffered 80 casualties.
 From there they settled into trenches around Richmond, helping to garrison a line of forts along the Newmarket Road from November 1864 through April 1865.
 At the beginning of April, Richmond finally fell.
-The 29th was the first Union infantry to enter the defeating Confederate capital.
+The 29th was the first Union infantry to enter the defeated Confederate capital.
 Companies C and G — not Hall’s Company H — were the skirmishers.
 With Richmond taken and his army surrounded, Lee surrendered and the Civil War neared its conclusion.
 With fighting over in Virginia, the 29th was brought back to the Union rear near Washington, D.C., and given the task of guarding prisoners.
 In June they sailed for Texas, where they joined their old friends in the 30th U.S.V.I.
 (Colored) in mop-up operations.
+They had arrived in Texas shortly after June 19, when the Union Army proclaimed all enslaved people in Texas emancipated, an event that led to the later holiday known as Juneteenth.
 In November they were sent home, honorably discharged at New Haven, CT.

 Caesar Hall came home to Hampton and Julia and the kids.
 The 1870 United States Census saw his life apparently returned to normal.
 The Census listed him as 42 years old and a farmer, not a farm laborer.
-He didn’t own any real estate, so he was likely a tenant farmer.
+He didn’t own any real estate, so he was likely a tenant farmer, still a step up from laborer.
 Julia was “keeping house,” which meant that she undertook the myriad tough chores associated with being a farm wife.
 Nancy was 19, finished with school, and — although still living at home — worked somewhere as a household servant.
 William (13), Susie (11), and Mary (9) were in school, and would have helped with farm chores.
 The Halls made sure that all of their children got an education.

 And one more mystery: Who arranged for Caesar’s burial?
 Could it have been Julia, carrying out one last wifely duty?
 Or had it been the Willimantic G.A.R.?
 The veteran’s headstone was free, but someone would have had to take the time to arrange for it.
 And who made sure that it said “corporal”?
 Had Caesar ordered it himself as he approached death?
 Did Julia?
 Did the G.A.R.?